Daiwa House REIT Investment Corporation

 Purchase of Non-fossil Certificates

-DHR participated in the renewable energy value trading market, which allows consumers and intermediaries to purchase FIT non-fossil certificates, and in the fiscal year ended March 2024 procured 25.0 million kWh FIT non-fossil certificates through an intermediary (Whole Energy, Inc.) (hereinafter referred to as the “Procurement”).
+DHR participated in the renewable energy value trading market, which allows consumers and intermediaries to purchase FIT non-fossil certificates, and in the fiscal year ended March 2025 procured 25.0 million kWh FIT non-fossil certificates through an intermediary (hereinafter referred to as the “Procurement”).

-Expected reduction effect of CO2 emissions by the Procurement was approx. 12,988 tons (t-CO2 equivalent), and all of the DHR’s electricity-derived GHG emissions (Scope 2) for the fiscal year ended March 2024 were offset alongside the introduction of 100% net zero renewable energy at the properties owned by DHR.
+Expected reduction effect of CO2 emissions by the Procurement was approx. 11,887 tons (t-CO2 equivalent), and all of the DHR’s electricity-derived GHG emissions (Scope 2) for the fiscal year ended March 2025 were offset.

 Mechanism for procuring FIT non-fossil certificates by auction in the renewable energy value trading market